 TGaz Editor: Modify P43L6-14 as follows:

 DMGz Ranging, it shall set the DMG Range Measurement field of the Extended Capabilities element to 1.
 Otherwise it shall set the Multi User Range Measurement field of the Extended Capabilities element to 0.
-A STA that additionally supports Direction Measurement shall include a DMG Direction Measurement Capabilities field in the DMG Capabilities element and set one of the first 4 subfields of this field to 1
+A STA that additionally supports Direction Measurement shall include a DMG Direction Measurement Capabilities field in the DMG Capabilities element and set at least one of the first 4 subfields (AOA TX Capability, AOA RX Capability, AOD TX Capability, AOD RX Capability) of this field to 1

 eDMGz Ranging, it shall set the EDMG Range Measurement field of the Extended Capabilities element to 1.
 Otherwise it shall set the Multi User Range Measurement field of the Extended Capabilities element to 0.
-A STA that additionally supports Direction Measurement shall include a DMG Direction Measurement Capabilities field in the DMG Capabilities element and set one of the first 4 subfields of this field to 1.
+A STA that additionally supports Direction Measurement shall include a DMG Direction Measurement Capabilities field in the DMG Capabilities element and set at least one of the first 4 subfields (AOA TX Capability, AOA RX Capability, AOD TX Capability, AOD RX Capability) of this field to 1.

-eDMGz Ranging, it shall set the DMG Ranging Supported subfield of the Beamfoming Capability field in the Extended Capabilities field of the EDMG Capabilities element to 1.
-Otherwise it shall set to 0.

 SP: Do you agree to the resolution of CID: 86, 232, 233, 235, 236, 334, 335, 482, 523, 524, 536, 84, 230, 231, 85, 471, 91, 92, 93, 316, 337, 333, 314, 215, 317 as specified in this document.

 References: